 Walter Thomas, then the creative director at J.Crew, nailed it when he said, “By the time you see [a trend] in Kmart, it can be three years [after it first hit the catwalk].
 The difference with grunge is that it was already for sale at Kmart, not to mention the Salvation Army.”
 So of course no one bought Seventh Avenue grunge when the real thing could be had for a song.

 A year later Kurt Cobain died.
 The recession lifted and an economic boom took place.
 Thrifting was no longer a necessity.
 Seattle was seen as passé and the fashion world sniggered over the dreadful era of grunge and hoped everyone would forget about it.

 Then, a few years ago, a change in attitude occurred.
 Fashion blogs, primarily helmed by women in their early 20s, began digging back into history and took a hankering to the styles of the late 1980s and early 90s.
 The work of Anna Sui and poor Christopher Francis Roth rarely get a nod, but Marc Jacobs’ collection is hailed as genius.
 And, admittedly, even strangely, today Jacobs’ clothes look like a fresh take on an old classic.
 Perhaps he should have waited a few years to commemorate a culture that was not yet out of style. —Ali Basye

 Photos: Top, second to the bottom and bottom are by Steven Meisel for Vogue, December 1992.
-Second from top shows Marc Jacobs with models wearing clothes from his collection and was taken from the Fashion Spot.
-Does anyone know the original source of these two images if you know them!
+Second from top shows Marc Jacobs with models wearing clothes from his collection and was found at the Fashion Spot.
+Email me with the original source of these two images if you know them!